 Braciaca (Celtic) – Her name comes from the Celtic word “ braci,” that historian Pliny describes as a cereal crop used to brew a fermented drink.
 Alcohol was used in ceremonies to alter everyday perception and as a gateway to the sacred realms.
 This tradition continues with a wine or mead filled chalice being passed around the circle in many pagan rites.
 In France winegrowers continue to hold parades to celebrate the wine harvest.

 Corn Mother (Native American) – The spirit of corn, bringing abundance and healing from the earth.
-Special dances are still performed in her honour.
-To the Pueblo Indians she is known as Selu or Santa
+Special dances are still conducted in her honor.
+To the Pueblo Indians she is known as Selu or Santa.
+The First Nation people of the plains called her Uti Hiata.

 Chicomecoatl (Aztec) – Goddess of sustenance and fertility.
-She is usually depicted with her body covered with red paint and carrying ripened ears of corn.
+She is usually depicted with her body covered with red paint and carrying ripened ears of corn/maize.

 Feronia (Roman) – Her festival, the Feroniae, was held on November 13th when the first fruits of the harvest were offered to her to ensure a bountiful crop the following year.

-Huichi (Japanese) - Fire offerings are made to this Goddess by the farm labourers in exchange for the necessary energy to complete the harvest.
+Huichi (Japanese) - Fire offerings are made to this Goddess by the farm laborers in exchange for the necessary energy to complete the harvest.

 Inna (Nigerian) - She is responsible for the yam harvest, and brings abundance in crop yields to all the farmers that make offerings to her